-For the screenshot feature to work reliably the desktop scale should be set to 100% on the host device (on a typical Windows 10 device this setting can be found under Start> Settings> System> Display> Scale and layout) and the application should be on the primary display.
+For the screenshot feature to work reliably the application should be on the primary display of the host PC and the display scale should be set to 100%.
+On a typical Windows 10 device this setting can be found under Start> Settings> System> Display> Scale and layout.